marque-antoine/Laravel-API-ReactJS---Bookmark-app/README.md

 ## Test with Postman

-All requests are available at [https://www.getpostman.com/collections/dfd44367727c310cc2a8](https://www.getpostman.com/collections/dfd44367727c310cc2a8)
+All requests are available [here](https://www.getpostman.com/collections/dfd44367727c310cc2a8)

 Unfortunately, presets are not shared so **to send request as authenticated, add this on your header :**